Which place is cheaper, Chicago or Austin?

 Both Chicago and Austin during the autumn are popular places to visit.
 The autumn months attract visitors to Austin because of the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.
 Also, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area are the main draw to Chicago this time of year.

 Austin is much warmer than Chicago in the autumn.
-The temperature in Austin is usually 73°F (23°C) in October, and Chicago stays around 56°F (14°C).
+The daily temperature in Austin averages around 73°F (23°C) in October, and Chicago fluctuates around 56°F (14°C).

 It's quite sunny in Austin.
 In the autumn, Austin often gets more sunshine than Chicago.
 Austin gets 214 hours of sunny skies this time of year, while Chicago receives 195 hours of full sun.